Want to DIY a Stock Tank Pool? Read This First

 - Drain the stock tank pool two to three times each season, using the drain plug usually located on the bottom.

 - Pressure-wash the tank each time you drain it to eliminate dirt or algae deposits that may have accumulated on the base and walls.
-You can rent a pressure washer at The Home Depot for around $30 for a half day or use the tips in our shopping guide to invest in one of the best pressure washers for all of your outdoor chores.
+You can rent a pressure washer at The Home Depot for around $30 for a half-day or invest in one of our recommendations for the best pressure washers for all of your outdoor chores.

 - Use a scrub brush saturated with soapy water to loosen any stubborn grime the pressure washer didn’t catch, and then use a dry rag to wipe up the loosened material.

-- During seasons when your tank is not in use, store it in a covered space such as the garage or a shed, covering it with a tarp to keep out bugs.
+- When your tank is not in use, store it in a covered space (such as the garage or a shed) covered with a tarp to keep out bugs.